Dewu-Yang/POD-AS-PRS/README.md

-This repository provides a clean, modular implementation of the **POD-AS-PRS** pipeline for building efficient, interpretable surrogates of CFD quantity-of-interest (QoI) functionals directly from high-fidelity flow-field snapshots.
+This repository provides a clean, modular implementation of the **POD-AS-PRS** pipeline for building efficient, interpretable surrogates of the CFD QoI functionals directly from high-fidelity flow-field snapshots.

 | Step | Module | Method | Role |